website

 Eye of Horus as Egypt's Eternal Talisman

-The Eye of Horus has played an extremely important role in the ancient Egyptian civilization and even in the Mediterranean civilization, appearing on the inscriptions, amulets, jewellery and sculptures everywhere.
+The Eye of Horus played an extremely important role in the ancient Egyptian civilization and even in the Mediterranean civilization, appearing on inscriptions, amulets, jewelry, and sculptures everywhere.

 A bracelet worn by the mummy of the 22nd dynasty pharaoh Shosheng 2 (Shosheng|during the reign of 887-885 BC) of the late New Kingdom era (also known as the Third Intermediate Period, 1070-664 BC) of Ancient Egypt, It has the shape of the Eye of Horus, which is said to protect the pharaoh from bad luck and give wisdom and happiness in the afterlife [3].